forta-network/docs/docs/sdk.md

 # Javascript/Typescript SDK

-The Forta Agent Javascript SDK comes with a set of classes and type definitions to provide a consistent interface for developers to write their agents.
+The Forta bot Javascript SDK comes with a set of classes and type definitions to provide a consistent interface for developers to write their bots.
 There are also some utility functions available for your convenience to do common operations like searching for an event in the transaction logs.
-Check out the Javascript/Typescript agents in our [examples repo](https://github.com/forta-protocol/forta-agent-examples) to learn more.
+Check out the Javascript/Typescript bots in our [examples repo](https://github.com/forta-protocol/forta-agent-examples) to learn more.

 ## Handlers

-The most relevant type definitions for agent developers are the handler types: `Initialize`, `HandleBlock` and `HandleTransaction`.
+The most relevant type definitions for bot developers are the handler types: `Initialize`, `HandleBlock` and `HandleTransaction`.
 They are function types with the following signatures

 ```javascript
 type Initialize = () => Promise<void>